smruthishree/Real-Time-Data-Visualization-Project-for-Clinical-Data/README.md

 # clinical-data-visualisation

-Welcome to the Real-Time Data Visualization Project for Clinical Data GitHub repository!
-This project is designed to provide real-time visualizations of clinical data using R, Shiny, MySQL, and REDCap ETL.
+This project is designed to provide real-time visualizations of clinical data.

 Tool used: